Dual Teacher-Student Learning for Semi-supervised Medical Image Segmentation: Experiments

+The DTSL framework can be applied in supervised learning using \Cref{eqn:totallosssupervised} and in semi-supervised learning by \Cref{eqn:totallosssupervised,eqn:totallossunsupervised}.
+To disentangle the performance gains from the framework itself versus those from incorporating unlabeled data, we conducted a comparative analysis across five experimental settings \begin{itemize} \item vanilla supervised learning with limited labeled data; \item supervised DTSL with limited labeled data; \item semi-supervised DTSL with limited labeled data and complementary unlabeled data; \item vanilla supervised learning with full labeled data; \item supervised DTSL with full labeled data. \end{itemize} The results of this analysis are presented in the lower portion of each results \Cref{tab:ACDC,tab:Promise12,tab:LA,tab:Pancreas-NIH} for the four benchmark datasets.

-To investigate the impact of the self-paced learning mechanism on model performance, we conduct experiments using the DTSL framework in a purely supervised setting across the four datasets, using varying proportions of labeled data, as shown in the bottom parts of \cref{tab:ACDC,tab:Promise12,tab:LA,tab:Pancreas-NIH}.
-These results indicate that DTSL consistently outperforms the standard U-Net/V-Net baselines.
-Interestingly, when comparing the performance of supervised U-Net/V-Net, supervised DTSL, and semi-supervised DTSL under limited labeled data, the majority of the performance gain is observed in the transition from supervised U-Net/V-Net to supervised DTSL, rather than from supervised DTSL to semi-supervised DTSL.
-This suggests that the performance improvement is primarily driven by the self-paced learning strategy rather than the incorporation of additional unlabeled data.
+These results suggested that, when comparing the performance of vanilla supervised learning, supervised DTSL, and semi-supervised DTSL under limited labeled data, the majority of the performance gain is observed in the transition from vanilla supervised learning to supervised DTSL, rather than from supervised DTSL to semi-supervised DTSL.
+This strongly suggests that the performance improvement is primarily driven by the self-paced learning strategy rather than the incorporation of additional unlabeled data.

+Notably, the semi-supervised DTSL, trained with only limited labeled data, surpasses the performance of a standard supervised model trained on the full labeled dataset on three of the four benchmarks, namely ACDC, PROMISE12, and Pancreas-NIH.
+This is a interesting finding, as performance on the full dataset is typically considered the upper bound for semi-supervised methods.
+This result further validates the effectiveness of our proposed framework.